MaskRay/maskray.me/source/_posts/2025-09-28-remarks-on-sframe.md

 tags: [linker,sframe]
 ---

-SFrame is a new format for [stack walking, suitable for profilers](/blog/2020-11-08-stack-unwinding).
+SFrame is a new [stack walking format](/blog/2020-11-08-stack-unwinding) for userspace profiling, inspired by Linux's in-kernel [ORC unwind format](https://docs.kernel.org/arch/x86/orc-unwinder.html).
-It intends to replace Linux's in-kernel [ORC unwind format](https://docs.kernel.org/arch/x86/orc-unwinder.html) and serve as an alternative to `.eh_frame` and `.eh_frame_hdr` for userspace programs.
 While SFrame eliminates some `.eh_frame` CIE/FDE overhead, it sacrifices functionality (e.g., personality, LSDA, callee-saved registers) and flexibility, and its stack offsets are less compact than `.eh_frame`'s bytecode-style CFI instructions.
 In llvm-project executables I've tested on x86-64, `.sframe` section is 20% larger than `.eh_frame`.
 It also remains significantly larger than highly compact schemes like [Windows ARM64 unwind codes](https://www.corsix.org/content/windows-arm64-unwind-codes).